 Gin and tonic has been my drink of choice recently, so much so that I have been curious about highlighting the flavors in a meal.
 I realized it would be a great pairing with scallops because the sweet and slightly briny flavor in the scallops lends itself to the fresh lime and cucumber flavors I like in a good G+T. I cooked some risotto in gin and tonic, and finished it with mint, cucumber and lime, then topped it with the perfectly seared scallops.

-To start the risotto, cook some onion in olive oil for about 10 minutes, then add the rice and cook another 5.
+To start the risotto, cook some onion and chili peppers in olive oil for about 10 minutes, then add the rice and cook another 5.
+This stage of cooking the rice in the oil is key to a great risotto.

-When working with frozen scallops, it is important to let them dry fully and cook them in a really hot pan in order to get the sear.
+When working with frozen scallops, it is important to let them dry fully.
+Thaw them on paper towels, changing the towels occasionally to make sure they are dry!
+Cook them in a really hot pan in order to get the sear.

 Gin and Tonic Scallop Risotto